 On March 4, 2024, the Company acquired QAPs related rights and know-how from a supplier.
 These rights and know-how include the following: (i) viable cell-lines that can be propagated by Microbix, (ii) disclosure of supplier methods under which such propagation can be performed, and (iii) any licenses to the Intellectual Property of the supplier that are reasonably required by Microbix.
 The purchase price was \$200,000 US (\$270,604 Cdn.)
 The asset will be amortized over an estimated period of 20 years.

-NOTES TO THE UNAUDITED INTERIM CONDENSED CONSOLIDATED FINANCIAL STATEMENTS Canadian Funds As at and for the period ended December 31, 2024 and 2023
+NOTES TO THE UNAUDITED INTERIM CONDENSED CONSOLIDATED FINANCIAL STATEMENTS Canadian Funds As at and for the three and six months ended March 31, 2025 and 2024

 7. DEBENTURES